EleutherAI/lm-evaluation-harness/README.md

 - `max_memory_per_gpu`: the max GPU memory to use per GPU in loading the model.
 - `max_cpu_memory`: the max amount of CPU memory to use when offloading the model weights to RAM.
 - `offload_folder`: a folder where model weights will be offloaded to disk if needed.

+Using this setting helps for massive models like BLOOM which require, or to avoid exceeding your total system RAM (by default, with `accelerate launch` one copy of the model for each GPU is initialized in RAM before moving it to GPU, resulting in large RAM usage spikes around the start of the script that may cause errors such as `Killed`.)
+However, it naively splits models across GPUs, resulting in only a single GPU performing work at any point in time, and so is much slower than launching with `accelerate launch`, possibly by a factor of the total # of GPUs.

 **Note that this option requires launching evaluation via `python main.py` rather than `accelerate launch main.py`.**